UIUC-ChenLab/scalehls/README.md

 ```

 ### 3. Try ScaleHLS
-After the installation and test successfully completed, you should be able to play with
+After the installation and test successfully completed, you should be able to play with:
 ```sh
 $ export PATH=$SCALEHLS_DIR/build/bin:$PATH
 $ cd $SCALEHLS_DIR